tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

 ARC have a number of graphical interactive nodes which you can use to interact with applications which require GUI operation, such as RStudio, Jupyter Notebooks and ANSYS Workbench.

-In order to use these interactive nodes, you must be connected to the university network or be connected via the university VPN service.
+In order to use these interactive nodes, you must be connected to the university network or be remotely connected via the university VPN service.

 **Accessing the Graphical Interactive nodes**